GauravPrakashBhakte/Sonar-Rock-Vs-Mine/README.md

 2.Data Preprocessing

-3.Fitting the data into training And testing
+3.Fitting The Data Into Training And Testing

 4.Implementation Of Logistic Regression